muggy8/improbable/have-and-havenot/9nyC33pA.md

 "It's the smallest number of my Universal Identification Code.
 I can call you K too since it's easier."

-"Ok, hold on a second here, I don't know what your deal is but you cant just go around naming other people."
+"Ok, hold on a second here, I don't know what your deal is but you can't just go around naming other people."

 "But I'm not naming you.
 All I'm doing is using the most concise way of addressing you."